kudobuilder/operators/repo/incubating/elastic/README.md

 ```

-## Use the instance
+## Use the Instance

-Exec into one of the POD's
+Exec into one of the POD's.
 ```
 kubectl -it exec myes-node-0 bash
 ```